Psy-Fer/interARTIC/docs/usage.md

 * **Override existing data:** Select this if your output directory already contains files in it that must be overwritten
    *   WARNING: all files inside the output directory will be deleted.
 Please be careful.
 * **Virus:**.
-Select the pre-set viruses (corona virus and Ebola at the moment) that are bundled with interARTIC or *custom* for analysing your own virus.
+Select the pre-set viruses (SARS-CoV-2 and Ebola viruses at the moment) that are bundled with interARTIC or *custom* for analysing your own virus or custom scheme.
 * **Primer scheme:** If a pre-set virus is selected in the previous step, the pre-set primer schemes bundled with interARTIC for that virus will appear, which you can select based on what you used for your nanopore sequencing run.
+(Please contact us at GitHub to add your favourite virus and schemes)
-* **Primer scheme directory:** This is auto  filled if you selected a pre-set virus and a primer scheme.
+* **Primer scheme top directory:** This is auto filled if you selected a pre-set virus and a primer scheme.
 If you are analysing a custom virus or using a custom primer scheme, enter the directory path to where your custom primer schemes are located.
-* **Primer scheme name:** This is auto filled if you selected a pre-set virus and a primer scheme.
+* **Name of primer scheme:** This is auto filled if you selected a pre-set virus and a primer scheme.
 Otherwise give the primer scheme name that adheres to the format virus_name/version (e.g.,nCoV-2019/V1)..
     * Inside the directory location pointed by primer_scheme_directory/primer_scheme_name, the corresponding reference (.fasta file) and the primer .bed files should exist.
 See the examples at https://github.com/Psy-Fer/interARTIC/tree/master/primer-schemes/artic

+* **Demultiplexing:** Already demultiplexed with guppy? select this to skip the demux step.
 * **Library preparation method:** Enter what you used for sample preparation.
     * This is only used for folder-naming purposes.
 * **Pipeline:** Select the pipeline within ARTIC that you wish to run your data files through (nanopolish or medaka currently).